vizinet/backend/README.md

 This will install all the same packages we used to develop the website and backend.

+# How We Run

+Gunicorn runs on the server at `localhost:8080` with Nginx on top as a reverse-proxy, handling everything from port 80 (HTTP traffic).

+The config for the Nginx server can be found in `/etc/nginx/nginx.conf` and the service config for Gunicorn can be found under `/etc/systemd/system/gunicorn.service`.

 # Getting Started

 ## Step 1: SSH into the thing!